-Upon completing these requirements, please submit a formal letter of application for Teacher Certification to the UCSD Teacher Qualification and Certification Committee.
+Upon completing these requirements, please submit a formal letter of application for Teacher Certification to the UCSD MBPTI Teacher Qualification and Certification Committee (email@example.com).
+Your mentor will also submit a letter of recommendation at this time.
 Your letter must include documentation of the following:

-- The date you received your Certificate of Training in MSC.
+- The date you received your Trained Teacher Certificate in MSC.

-- Location and number of participants in all MSC courses taught, copies of all course evaluations from the most recent course, any additional teaching materials or participant handouts beyond those standardly provided to MSC teachers, audio recordings and the videos required for consultation noted above (or equivalent)
+- Location and number of participants in all MSC courses taught and copies of all course evaluations from the most recent course

 - In addition please submit a character reference from a colleague in your field, meditation teacher, etc. who is familiar with your work.
 Please also document your personal mindfulness meditation practice, self-compassion and/or loving-kindness meditation practice, and attendance at silent teacher-led retreats, naming the teacher(s) and location.

 - An application review fee of $500 will be charged for the Certification review process.

 The mentor will also forward a letter of recommendation to the committee, noting the key elements of the mentorship, the mentor’s assessment of the mentees ability/competence as a teacher, and (if necessary) the mentor’s recommendation regarding Certification.

 Your request will be reviewed by the Committee and upon approval, you will be issued with a letter confirming you have satisfied all the necessary modules for Teacher Certification status and you will be issued with a MSC Teaching Certificate.
 If any remediation is recommended prior to Certification, then there will be an additional $150 re-review fee once the remediation has been completed.